Sustaining the Park's Waterways

 Prospect Park is home to an epic watercourse—a series of pools, streams and waterfalls that culminate in Brooklyn's only lake.
 In recent months, Prospect Park Alliance has undertaken an extensive cleanup of the landscape that sculpts this waterway.
 Check out this stunning series of before-and-after shots that show the breadth of the work undertaken by Alliance staff and volunteers in the spring and summer of 2019 to revitalize this important natural area.

-Help us with our final watercourse project of the season!
-Join us on Saturday, September 21, to clean up the landscape around the Lily Pond Pool at Binnen Bridge near the Boathouse.
-We will put on waders to remove aquatic weeds, clean up the shoreline and perform other tasks to beautify the area.
-Register today.
+The public helped us complete this work, cleaning up the landscape around the Lily Pond Pool at Binnen Bridge near the Boathouse.
+Volunteers donned waders to remove aquatic weeds, clean up the shoreline and perform other tasks to beautify the area in fall 2019.

 Over 280 volunteer hours went into projects throughout the watercourse.
 At various locations, crews of staff and volunteers donned waders to remove garbage, clear downed trees and branches, and weed out invasive species of plants that were clogging the waterway.

 Prospect Park Alliance's Volunteer Program engages nearly 3,000 people each year, including volunteers from Goldman Sachs and other corporate partners.
 These volunteers contribute a combined 18,000 hours annually of work restoring and maintaining Prospect Park.

 A view of Fallkill Falls in the winter before the cleanup.

 "The watercourse is the lifeblood of the park.
 It moves.
 It breathes.
 It sings," says Marty Woess, the Alliance's Forestry, Wildlife and Aquatic Technician.